 David Roberts of Vox, who is rarely anything other than brilliant about this issue, wrote a detailed explanation of the difference between 1.5 and 2 degrees of warming early this year.
 The big takeaway is that 1.5 degrees would be bad, but less bad than 2 degrees.
 But way back in 2012, Roberts gave a very short, easy-to-grasp speech about these temperatures, and the important takeaway is things might be much worse than 1.5 or 2 degrees.

 This is where Klein's concept of manageable failure comes in.
-Depending how badly we fail, we could see a temperature increase of 2.5 degrees, or 3 degrees, or, as the new IPCC report suggests, we might go as high as 3.6 degrees and either stay there or come back down to 2.7.
-But as Roberts points out, some models have suggested the average temperature could get as high as 12 degrees above pre-industrial levels by 2300.
-At that point, half the land on Earth would so extremely oven-hot that “if you go outside you die of hotness,” as Roberts puts it.
+As Roberts points out, some models have suggested the average temperature could get as high as 12 degrees above pre-industrial levels by 2300.
+At that point, half the land on Earth would be so extremely oven-hot that “if you go outside you die of hotness,” as Roberts puts it.
 That outcome is a lot worse than "just" having many coastal cities flood thanks to sea level rise.